Quantum Electrodynamics of graphene Landau levels in a deep-subwavelength hyperbolic phonon polariton cavity: Summary of main results

-where $\phi_{{q}_\parallel,n_z,s}$ are the mode's amplitude coefficients defined by Eq.~\eqref{eqn:potential} while ${{ \mathcal{M}_{n^\prime,\lambda^\prime,n,\lambda}({q}_\parallel)}}$ are the matrix elements of the electronic density operator in Eq.~\eqref{eq:dipole}.
-In standard C-QED \cite{dalibard1982,DDB_arxiv_2023,ciuti2005}, it is well known that the Rabi frequency is proportional to the product of the vacuum fluctuations of the electric field $ \sqrt{ \langle\hat{E}^2\rangle}$ and the dipole moment of the atom in the cavity, $d$, such that $\Omega_{\rm R} \sim d \sqrt{ \langle\hat{E}^2\rangle}$.
-Eq.~\eqref{eq:RabiMain} is the most important result of this article as it generalizes this concept to non-local ($q_\parallel \neq 0$), sub-wavelength cavities interacting with a 2D material.
-Indeed, this equation shows how the coupling depends on the vacuum fluctuations of the cavity field and of the electronic density.
-In Fig.~\ref{fig_Rabi}, we present the ratio $R_{q_\parallel,n_z,s,-,0,+, 1}\equiv(\Omega_{\bar{q}_\parallel,n_z,s,-,0,+, 1}/\omega_{\bar{q}_\parallel,n_z,s})$ as a function of $L_z$ (in ${\rm nm}$) for different $n_z$ while $\bar{q}_\parallel=0.1 {nm}^{-1}$.
-Notably, this quantity exhibits a non-monotonic dependence on $L_z$, reaching a maximum for a specific $L_z$ while vanishing in both limits $L_z \to 0$ and $L_z \to \infty $.
+In Fig.~\ref{fig_Rabi}, we present the ratio $R_{q_\parallel,n_z,s,-,0,+, 1}\equiv(\Omega_{\bar{q}_\parallel,n_z,s,-,0,+, 1}/\omega_{\bar{q}_\parallel,n_z,s})$ as a function of $L_z$ (in ${\rm nm}$) for different $n_z$ while $\bar{q}_\parallel=0.1 {\rm nm}^{-1}$.
+Notably, this quantity exhibits a nonmonotonic dependence on $L_z$, reaching a maximum for a specific $L_z$ while vanishing in both limits $L_z \to 0$ and $L_z \to \infty $.
 This behavior stands in stark contrast to the naive expectation that the Rabi frequency should scale as $1/\sqrt{L_z}$, an assumption that underlies the phenomenological use of the compression factor \cite{gao2020,schlawin2019,wang2019,nguyen2023,zezyulin2022,lenk2022,arwas2023,pavosevic2022}.
 While this scaling holds in the regime $\bar{q}_\parallel L_z \gg 1$, it fails for small $L_z$, where the coupling instead vanishes.
-As apparent from Fig.~\ref{fig_Rabi}, we observe that the maximum ratio $R_{\bar{q}_\parallel,n_z,s,-,0,+, 1}$, achieved for $n_z = 0$, exceeds $10\%$ for the upper Reststrahlen band and approaches $10\%$ for the lower band.
+As apparent from Fig.~\ref{fig_Rabi}, the maximum ratio $R_{\bar{q}_\parallel,n_z,s,-,0,+, 1}$, achieved for $n_z = 1$, exceeds $10\%$ for the upper Reststrahlen band and approaches $10\%$ for the lower band.
 This ratio places the system firmly within the ultra-strong coupling regime, where the coupling strength is a significant fraction of the cavity frequency \cite{Kockum19}.
 Notably, as further discussed in Section~\ref{sec:Polaritons}, the ultra-strong coupling regime is achieved at a finite wavevector $\bar{q}_\parallel$, emphasizing the necessity of employing a non-local theory.
 This result underscores the limitations of local approximations and highlights the critical role of spatial dispersion in accurately describing light-matter interactions in sub-wavelength cavities.
-Additionally, a single LL hybridizes with multiple cavity modes, as the Rabi frequencies of many different modes remain non-negligible.
-This situation characterizes a regime known as super-strong coupling \cite{kuzmin2019}.
+Additionally, the simultaneous hybridization of a single LL transition with multiple cavity modes—due to several non-negligible Rabi couplings—places the system in the super-strong coupling regime \cite{kuzmin2019}.